Smithers888/PonyPaper/custom/README.md

+# Custom ponies in PonyPaper
+I.e. adding extra ponies (griffons, dragons, etc.) to PonyPaper that aren't available by default.
+This can mean anything from your own OC to characters from the fandom or even canon characters that I haven't added yet (and how could I possibly not have added *insert name here* because they are clearly **best horse**).

+## Overview
+PonyPaper represent each custom pony as a single XML file.

+Once a pony has been created by the editor, it can be loaded into the wallpaper in either of two ways:
+* Connect your device to your computer and copy the .xml file into the `Android/data/uk.cpjsmith.ponypaper/files` directory; then force the wallpaper to reload custom ponies by going to the wallpaper's preferences ensuring the custome pony is enabled.
+(Note: if you're in the right place, there should be a file already in this directory titled `custom-ponies-go-here`.)
+* Have the XML file hosted on a website and download it with your device's web browser; then go to the wallpaper's preferences, choose "Add custom pony" and select the file from your downloads.

+Files for some of my own favourite fan characters are available at http://cpjsmith.co.uk/downloads/ponypaper/.

 # PonyPaper Custom Pony Editor
-This tool enables the creation of custom ponies to use on your Android wallpaper.

-## Overview
-PonyPaper represent each custom pony as an XML file.
-This editor is capable of creating and editting these files, selecting the desired sprites and behaviours of the pony.
+This tool is capable of creating and editting the XML files that represent custom ponies, selecting the desired sprites and behaviours of the pony.

-Once a pony has been created by the editor, it can be loaded into the wallpaper by connecting your device to your computer and copying the .xml file into the `Android/data/uk.cpjsmith.ponypaper/files` directory and then forcing the wallpaper to reload custom ponies by going to the wallpaper's preferences and disabling and re-enabling custom ponies.
-(Note: if you're in the right place, there should be a file already in this directory titled `custom-ponies-go-here`).
-(Note: disabling all of the built-in ponies is the quickest way to test that your custom pony has loaded).

-Files for some of my own favourite fan characters are available at [http://cpjsmith.co.uk/downloads/ponypaper/](http://cpjsmith.co.uk/downloads/ponypaper/)

 ## Sprites
 For each action that your pony can perform, the app requires a sprite each for the left- and right-facing directions.
 The editor can import sprites in two formats.